dzecchino/CPE-322-Engineering-Design-VI/README.md

-This repository is for all of my coursework for E 322.
+This repository is for all of my coursework for CPE 322.